horcrux2301/AFCP/readme.md

 An example location can look like this:- `/Users/harshkhajuria/Desktop/TEST/` .
 Don't forget to add a `/` at the end of the location.

 **To fetch the problems and testcases**
 ---

 Press `alt+control+k` to open the pane.
 Check the site radio button and put the contest code into the input field.
 Press `Fetch Data` .

-A folder will be created for each of the problems with their test cases.
+A folder will be created for each of the problems with their test cases in the directory that you specify in the settings menu.

+*In order to close the pane press again `ctrl+alt+k`*

 **To compile and create output files**
 ---

 Press `alt+control+c` to compile.
 One output file will be generated for each and every file that starts with `input` in the folder where `.cpp` file is.

+#Packages